-At RxBenefits, we’ve been asked a lot about plan design – copays, tiering, plan exclusions, and more.
+At RxBenefits, we’ve been asked a lot about benefit plan design – copays, tiering, plan exclusions, and more.
 When deciding whether it’s time to refresh member cost share or stay the course, one of the points to consider is what’s going on in the industry.

 Over the last 20 years, we have seen a major shift in brand to generic drugs.
 As a result, drug manufacturers have been looking for other opportunities of profitability.
 That has inevitably led to the growth in the specialty drug market, where manufacturers have targeted specialty drugs because they’ll have little-to-no competition.
 These drugs are extremely expensive, and so a stale plan design may lead to an unequal balance in member and plan cost-share.